joestubbs/coe379L-sp24/docs/unit03/neural_networks.rst

 * ``x`` and ``y`` -- The input and target data, respectively.
 A number of valid types can be passed here, including numpy arrays, TensorFlow tensors, Pandas DataFrames, and others.
-* ``epochs`` -- The number of complete passes over the entire input and output dataset that will be performed during training.
+* ``epochs`` -- The number of complete passes over the entire training dataset that will be performed during training.
 * ``batch_size`` -- The number of samples per gradient update.
 * ``validation_split`` -- The percentage, a a float, of the dataset to hold out for validation.
 Keras will